The WAPEN VON HAMBURG historical background

 The flag shown is the flag of the Hamburg Admiralty.

-Please take your time to have a good look at the set of photos.
+Take your time to have a good look at the set of photos.
 There are several views of the entire ship model and closer views of hull, deck and rigging.
 If you click on a photo you will get that photo in high resolution.
-Only these high resolution photographs show how much work and handicraft ability were put in the model.
-If you use Microsoft Internet Explorer, Google Chrome or Firefox, press F11 to minimize navigation bars and have a larger screen with the photos.

 This model of the WAPEN VON HAMBURG (III) is 1 : 50 scale.
 Length is 127 cm, width 54 cm, height 115 cm.